ISSOtm/rgbds-structs/README.md

         words 1, YPos
         words 1, XPos
-        ; Since dunion is used, the following field will have 2 names alias Money ; When this actor is the player, store how much money they have. words 1, Target ; When this actor is ann enemy, store their target actor. end_struct
+        ; Since dunion is used, the following field will have 2 names alias Money ; If this actor is the player, store how much money they have. words 1, Target ; If this actor is an enemy, store their target actor. end_struct
 ```

+Passing a size of 0 to any of `bytes`, `words`, or `longs` works the same.

 `extends` can be used to nest a structure within another.